Kirby1997/BananoCraft/README.md

 ## Database Setup
 Fire up a free database at [mongodb.com](https://mongodb.com) (or host your own)

-Create a database called "BananoCraft"
+Create a database called `BananoCraft`

-Create a collection in the database called "users"
+Create a collection in the database called `users`

 Find your database connection URI and put it in the `BananoEconomy/config.yml` file.